pdc4444/save_my_windows/README.md

     #!/bin/bash
     cd /path/to/script && php x_window_maintainer.php --close && php x_window_maintainer.php --load

-This script has some limitations:

-    1.)
-Duplicate windows will end up on top of eachother because I don't yet have a good way of identifying and separating duplicates.
-    2.)
     This script sometimes cannot save the correct command which means it will fail to reopen the saved window.
     If this happens open the saved_windows.json file, find the window which didn't load and populate the Override Command with the correct command that will open the window.